jdamata/k8vault/README.md

   k8vault delete docker-for-desktop                          : Delete a kubeconfig k8vault delete --all --keychain jdamata                    : Delete all kubeconfigs in the jdamata keychain
 ```

+## FAQ

+Q: Seeing this error when attempted to use k8vault on windows "The stub received bad data."
+A: K8vault doesn't support Windows Credential Manager due to its maximum password length of 127 characters.

+Q: We want to prevent storing any kubeconfigs, even ~/.kube/config like k8vault does.
+A: Currently kubectl doesn't support this.
+Something like this would enable us to do this: https://github.com/kubernetes/kubectl/pull/590